nonblocking/mashroom-demo-dynamic-cockpit/README.md

     },
 ```

-which means: This App can display details for the search hit entity "Customer".
+...which means: This App can display details for the search hit entity "Customer".

 Notable other features: